 A short loop through the Alta Vista neighbourhood first brings us to this beautiful box with glass bead roof tiles on Featherstone Drive.

 Our next stop on our Alta Vista loop brings us to this sweet one at 1647 Pullen Ave.
 Tons of TLC has been put into the painting details. gotta go see it to believe it.

 A few blocks west brings you’ll find this Little Library on Devon St with a mini-bike weathervane keeping it company!
 UPDATE March 2020 – The post is still there but the box is gone.
 I’ll add it back to the route if it ever re-appears.

 A little bit further north-west gets us to this swap box on Bloor Ave with quite an impressive base support structure.
 UPDATE March 2020 – A note on this box says it has been temporarily closed.
 It will include it on the route once I notice it’s open once again.

 Continuing on our loop through Alta Vista brings us to this cleverly designed mobile unit on Knox Crescent.

-Back on the north shore of the Rideau River, our next stop brings us to 146 Sunnyside Avenue.
+A couple of blocks over you will see this great little library at 146 Sunnyside Avenue.
 Big footprint shaped concrete pavers invite passersby to peruse the shelves.

 A bit north east on Belgrave Road lives this fine box, cleverly modeled after the house infront of which it sits.